AsaTyr2018/AIHost/README.md

 uses a dark theme with rounded elements.
 The dashboard shows CPU and memory usage and, when available, GPU statistics such as VRAM utilization.
 It also counts running containers and links to their exposed ports.
-Detected applications are shown with install and deinstall controls, while running containers offer start, stop and rebuild buttons.
+Detected apps are presented in the AppStore with install and deinstall controls, while running containers offer start, stop and rebuild buttons.

 ## Installation and Usage